 In a nutshell, you can see an overview of all your operations – sales, orders, and payments.

-Zoho offers accounting and CRM systems, which integrate seamlessly with Zoho Inventory.
+Zoho has a rich portfolio of products, including accounting and CRM systems, which integrate seamlessly with its inventory management app.

-Overall, Zoho Inventory offers a complete package of integrations, so you could run your entire inventory, sales, and orders operations from a single platform.
+Overall, this small business inventory software offers a complete package of integrations, so you could run your entire inventory, sales, and orders operations from a single platform.

 And even if you use QuickBooks for accounting, you don’t have to transfer your accounts into Zoho Books.
 You can easily sync QB with Zoho Inventory.